SymfonyCasts/symfony6/sfcasts/ep3-doctrine/foundry.md

 ```

 Then head over and refresh.
 That looks *so* much better.
 We *do* have one broken
-image... but that's just because the API we're using has some "gaps" in it...
+image... but that's just because the API I'm using has some "gaps" in it...
 nothing to worry about.

-Foundry can do a *ton* of other cool things too, so *definitely* check out
+Foundry can do a *ton* of other cool things, so *definitely* check out
 its docs.
-It's also super useful when you write tests, and it works *great*
+It's especially useful when writing tests, and it works *great*
-with database relation.
-So you'll see us use it again in a more complex way in the
+with database relations.
+So we'll see it again in a more complex way in the
 next tutorial.

-Next, let's add pagination to this page, because eventually, we won't be able list
+Next, let's add pagination!
+Because eventually, we won't be able to list
-*everything* all at once.
+*every* mix in our database all at once.